Xendiz/docs-pub/api/ssp/README.md

 All of these parameters are sent via URL.

-### Third section is used when you need to generate custom report with fields that interests you (no more than 5 for one request)
+### Third section is used when you need to generate custom report with fields that interests you

 First three parameters are send via URL and duplicate first three parameters for financial report:
-- First parameter is `from` and it is used to set beginning of date interval in format YYYY-MM-DD.
+- First parameter is `from` and it is used to set beginning of date interval in format `YYYY-MM-DD`.
 If not set then date for current day will be used.
-- Second parameter is `to` and it is used to set end of date interval in format YYYY-MM-DD.
+- Second parameter is `to` and it is used to set end of date interval in format `YYYY-MM-DD`.
 If not set then date for current day will be used.
 - Third parameter is `endpoint_id` which is used to choose one distinct endpoint for report generation.
 If not set then report will be generated based on all of your company's endpoints.

 Next parameters are sent via body of POST request: